 Notice periods

-It’s also important to note that notice period policies tend to vary from country to country.
+Notice period policies tend to vary by country.
 So, if your company has different locations, detail which policies apply to each location.

 Contract termination